Pickman123/Private-Projects/Wix Official Notifications (internal docs)/Account-Level Automation Implementation/E2E Flow.md

 ---

-## 3. Create Preinstalled Automation Component
+## 3. Create Preinstalled Automation
 Create the automation - define its logic, triggers, conditions, and notifications, and configure the accompanying pre-installed component.
 Install the pre-installed component (with the app) only on production and test sites to ensure a controlled, correct rollout.
 <p>